Fast ShippingWorldwide Delivery

 Filter net is made of nonwoven fabric; which makes this strainer environment friendly and very convenient to filter tea leaves.

-Made of white porcelain, this tea filter set is fired with pure and transparent glaze and decorated with hand-painted double blue lines.
-The strainer on the bottom is made of environment-friendly nonwoven fabric, which is fine and closely wove; therefore it is good at filtering tea leaves and helping improving tea flavor.
+Made of white porcelain, this tea set is fired with a pure, transparent glaze and decorated with painstakingly hand-painted double blue lines.

-Located in Fujian province, Dehua County enjoys great reputation for ceramic and porcelain production.
-White porcelain made from Dehua has bright and pure white color with great light transmission.
-The ivory white (象牙白) and Chinese white (中国白) have been well known both in home and abroad since Ming and Qing dynasty.
-He Zongchao, Lin Chaojing and Zhang Shoushan, etc were the most famous ceramic artists in Ming dynasty.
+Located in Fujian province, Dehua County enjoys a great reputation for its ceramic and porcelain crafts.
+White porcelain from Dehua has a bright, pure white color with great light transmission.
+The ivory white (象牙白) and Chinese white (中国白) have been well known both at home and abroad from as far back as the Ming and Qing dynasty.
+He Zongchao, Lin Chaojing, and Zhang Shoushan, among others, were the most famous ceramic artists from Dehuan during the Ming dynasty.